kacm79/workout-tracker/README.md

 # workout-tracker
-a simple counter of sets and reps
+A simple counter of sets and reps made using vanilla Javascript